 Quarterly or annual parking permits can be purchased by students through MyPortal.
 If you have any problems with this process, contact the Foothill College Admissions & Records Office at 650-949-7325 or the De Anza Admissions & Records Office at 408-864-5300.
 (If you are not an enrolled student, click here to purchase a parking permit from the permit vendor.)

 Daily parking permits can be purchased for $3.00 from the permit vending machines located in each of the student lots.
 The vending machines take nickels, dimes, quarters, and one-dollar bills.
-All machines at De Anza College and machines in Lots 2, 3 and 4 at Foothill College accept credit cards.
+All machines at both colleges now accept credit cards.
 There are NO change machines on campus.
 Please come prepared.

 There are free timed parking spaces in Lot 8 and near the Campus Center at Foothill College.
 At De Anza College there are 30-minute timed parking spaces in Lot A1 in front of the Student Activities Building.
 Having a student/staff/daily parking permit does NOT extend or remove the time limit on these spaces.
 If the vehicle exceeds the timed limit, a parking citation will be issued.
 It is NOT permitted to re-park any vehicle in the timed spaces in an attempt to extend the time limit.